dancooke/bioio/README.md

 ## Fasta ##

-fasta.cpp is a simple command line application that uses bioio to fetch subsequences from a fasta file.
+fasta.cpp is a simple command line application that uses bioio to fetch subsequences from an indexed fasta file.
 It can be compiled with `make`, and is used like

     ./fasta [options] <fasta_path> <region>